 He is also willing to kick your ass, but not before fully healing your party.
 If you cast Fire spells (which he absorbs) on him, he'll return the favor and cast Raise on your entire party.

-In Metal Gear Solid, Sniper Wolf was a Sniper who often has an obsession with tailing her targets.
-However, she does follow a strict code in regards to never killing women and children, meaning that even she would not wish lethal harm on Meryl.
+In Metal Gear Solid, Sniper Wolf is a Sniper who develops Stalker With a Crush feelings for her targets.
+However, she does follow a strict code in regards to never killing women and children and thus does not wish lethal harm on Meryl.
 As opposed to Ocelot, who had no such qualms.

 In Metal Gear Solid 2, Vamp and Fortune did not like the fact that Fatman was trying to blow up the entire Big Shell after the first attempt failed, as well as the fact that he sold out his loyalty to Commander Jackson.